-Each year, the citizens of Zihuatanejo re-certify their City of Peace with an amazing celebration with educational programming and marches for peace.
+In many years, the citizens of Zihuatanejo recommit their City of Peace in an amazing celebration with educational programming and marches for peace.

 Zihuatanejo, Guerrero, Mexico: City of Peace